-changes in global competition.
-With respect to the troubles facing financial institutions, many have pointed out, rightly, that they were the result of banks' over-reliance on traditional banking business, the materialization of which had merely been temporarily postponed because of the emergence and expansion of the bubble economy.
+It is legitimate, at least to some extent, to say that prolonged stagnancy was mainly due to the failure of not only firms and households but also the government and the entire social and economic framework adapting adequately to the large wave of changes, such as innovation in information and telecommunication technology and changes in global competition.3 With respect to the troubles facing financial institutions, many have pointed out, rightly, that they were the result of banks' overreliance on traditional banking business, the materialization of which had merely been temporarily postponed because of the emergence and expansion of the bubble economy.
 However, for arguing what were the most dominant factors behind the problems, we have to wait at least for some more years before the Japanese economy completes the post-bubble adjustments.
 It is certainly still premature to come to any definitive conclusion.

 Notwithstanding what the essential factors were, it is hard to deny that the emergence and burst of the bubble played an important role in the economic fluctuation of this decade.
-Therefore, in this paper we focus on the policy responses to the shocks the burst of the bubble on real economic activity.
+Therefore, in this paper we focus on the policy responses to the shocks incurred by the burst of the bubble on real economic activity.

-In doing so, however, we emphasize the following two points: (1) that policy decisions were inevitably based on a information set available at that time; and (2) that any policy assessments has to examine achievements as well as accompanying costs.
+In doing so, however, we emphasize the following two points: (1) that policy decisions were inevitably based on a information set available at that time; and (2) that any policy assessment has to examine achievements as well as accompanying costs.